prainar/peer/15-responsive-ui/README.md

    - Test the app on phones, tablets, and desktops.
    - Ensure all features are usable and visually appealing on every device.

-## 🧪 Bonus Challenge

-- Add an extra improvement, such as:
-  - Responsive images or videos
-  - Mobile-first navigation drawer
-  - Accessibility enhancements
-- Document your improvement at the end of this README.

 ## ✅ Deliverable

 A fully responsive and accessible UI, pushed to GitHub in the `/final` folder.